Jessebalves/CPS3498_Final_Project/README.md

 4. Right click on the file you want to open with Live Server, then select the Live Server option to view live changes.

 ## Usage
-*This project has limited usage due to restricted API keys and security behind our own database.
-Users can connect their own database through the python file running flask.*
+*This project is mainly to learn about computer security principles as well as gain hands on experience with attacks related to code injection.*

 ## Code Examples
 <!-- *Show small, but significant snippets of code from your project.* -->